spring-media/Carlos/README.md

 memoryCache.set("test String", forKey: "some sentinel value")

-// We get the lowercase value from the undecorated memory layer memoryCache.get("some sentinel value").onSuccess { value in let x = value
+// We get the lowercase value from the undecorated memory layer memoryCache.get("some sentinel value").sink { value in let x = value
 }

-// We get the uppercase value from the decorated cache, though transformedCache.get("some sentinel value").onSuccess { value in let x = value
+// We get the uppercase value from the decorated cache, though transformedCache.get("some sentinel value").sink { value in let x = value
 }
 ```